PJanisio/Xiaomi_Yi_autoexec/yi_plus/README.md

 ## Setup:
 Modes, settings, and LED blinking behavior can be modified by editing yi_plus.json.
-In directory json_scripts you will find predefined json commands.
-You need to replace file yi_plus.json in the yi_plus directory to switch the script.
+In directory json_scripts you will find example script to turn off LEDs (just replace yi_plus.json).
+Every configuration change made by official app can be made by this script.

+List of settings can be found: [here](https://github.com/PJanisio/Xiaomi_Yi_autoexec/blob/master/yi_plus/json_scripts/config_parameters.txt).

 ## Using:
 Single click power button: